-Bridlington Mayors Cadet
+About the Bridlington Mayor's Cadet

-2018-2019 : 252 Squadron Bridlington Royal Air Training Corps
+2018-19 - 252 Squadron Bridlington Royal Air Training Corps

-2019-2020 : Bridlington School Combined Cadet Force
+2019-20 - Bridlington School Combined Cadet Force

-2020-2021 : Bridlington Sea Cadets
+2020-21 - Bridlington Sea Cadets

-A senior cadet from the individual groups will be chosen by their Detachment / Squadron to have the honour of becoming the Mayor's Cadet for the year.
-They will be presented at the annual Mayor Making meeting with a coloured sash relevant to their force and a Mayor's Cadet medal for the year.
+A senior cadet from the individual groups will be chosen by their Detachment or Squadron to have the honour of becoming the Mayor's Cadet for the year.
+They will be presented at the annual mayor-making meeting with a coloured sash relevant to their force and a Mayor's Cadet medal for the year.
 These will be returned to be presented to the new Mayor's Cadet for the following year at the annual mayor-making meeting.
 The Mayor's Cadet Force act as Guards of Honour and take lead in Remembrance passing the wreath to the Mayor.
 Their duty as Mayor's Cadet means they will be required to attend relevant civic events (such as flag-raising).